oraab/app-iac-demo/README.md

 1. `cd deployment; make build-infra` - this will build the ECR repo and will issue an ACM certificate for the registered domain you've chosen.
 This will also build the infra for the application with a demo application.

 ## deployment
+The `code` directory contains a sample app that is used to deploy an application to staging and production when the infra is initialized.
+It can be replaced with any code repository that contains a Dockerfile.

 `cd deployment; make deploy-<environment> APP_NAME=<give a name to the application - this is only for the docker image> ECR_REPO=<ecr repo - available to you as env var REPOSITORY_URL after running make build-infra>`

 ## testing harness (for terraform)